Klipper3d/klipper/docs/Command_Templates.md

 This document provides information on implementing G-Code command sequences in gcode_macro (and similar) config sections.

+### G-Code Macro Naming
+Case is not important when creating a G-Code macro name.
+MY_MACRO and my_macro will evaluate the same and may be called in either upper or lower case.
+If any numerical digits are used in the macro name they must all be placed at the end of the name.

 ### Formatting of G-Code in the config

 Indentation is important when defining a macro in the config file.
 To